viamrobotics/docs/docs/get-started/_index.md

 {{< /tabs >}}

 - **Remote control**: You can use the Viam app, the Viam mobile app, or your own custom apps, to control and monitor your machines securely **from anywhere in the world**.
-- **Local control**: In factory settings or remote environments, you can operate and monitor your machines over a local area network (LAN).
+- **Offline use**: In factory settings or remote environments, you can operate and monitor your machines over a local area network (LAN).

 ## Viam Cloud